 While there is no blatant bubblegumness here (though the amalgam of the florals, so out there, full and heady, could from a distance have a certain bubblicious effect), this scent has an upbeat, optimistic freshness and energy.
 It evokes an assertive and gorgeous woman walking briskly down a street in New York with a beat in her step, and yes, perhaps even surreptiously chewing some bubblegum.

-She turns a corner, when no one is looking and – pwah! ! – there goes a pink and fruity, gecko-quick balloon….
+She turns a corner, when no one is looking and – pwah! ! – there goes the fruit pink gecko balloon….

 * * *

-Etat Libre D’Orange’s Encens et Bubblegum could hardly be more different: a curious, delicate cloud of smoke-resting pink that fuses the aqueous, frankincense-infused holy water from the cathedral font with a dusky, fruity-pink haze of something – Madonna perhaps, sunglasses removed slowly, as she enters, furtively, in off the street: a moment of silent introspection in the house of her former religion.
+Etat Libre D’Orange’s Encens et Bubblegum could hardly be more different to Bubblegum Chic : a curious, delicate cloud of smoke-resting pink that fuses the aqueous, frankincense-infused holy water from the cathedral font with a dusky, fruity-pink haze of something – Madonna perhaps, sunglasses removed slowly, as she enters, furtively, in off the street: a moment of silent introspection in the house of her former religion.

 ” Before the holy of holies, she genuflects and pops her gum…”

-goes the spiel from this naughty French fragrance house, riffing on sanctity and mischief; the time ” when transgression is tinted with erotic guilt”, and ” the impish sensuality of her sham innocence takes the upper hand”….. but what I love about this scent personally is its held-backness.
+goes the spiel from this naughty French fragrance house, riffing on sanctity and mischief; the time ” when transgression is tinted with erotic guilt”, and ” the impish sensuality of her sham innocence takes the upper hand”.

-You expect something brash and shocking, only to discover a genuinely atmospheric, tender scent that evokes the silence and space of an Italian church on a summer’s day.
+With its name, ‘Incense and Bubblegum’ you expect to smell something brash and shocking, only to discover on the contrary a genuinely atmospheric, tender scent that evokes the silence and space of an Italian church on a summer’s day.